bruce-hill/tomo/docs/text.md

 - `👩🏽‍🚀` is a single graphical cluster, but it's made up of several combining codepoints (`["WOMAN", "EMOJI MODIFIER FITZPATRICK TYPE-4", "ZERO WITDH JOINER", "ROCKET"]`).
 Since this can't be represented with a single codepoint, we must create a synthetic codepoint for it.
-If this was the `n`th synthetic codepoint that we've found, then we would represent it with the number `-n`, which can be used to look it up in a lookup table.
+If this was the 3rd synthetic codepoint that we've found, then we would represent it with the number `-3`, which can be used to look it up in a lookup table.
 The lookup table holds the full sequence of codepoints used in the grapheme cluster.

+### Text Compression

+One common property in natural language text is that most text is comprised of a relatively small set of grapheme clusters that are frequently reused.
+To take advantage of this property, Tomo's Text implementation scans along in new text objects looking for spans of text that use 256 or fewer unique grapheme clusters with many repetitions.
+If such a span is found, the text is stored using a small translation table and one 8-bit unsigned integer per grapheme cluster in that chunk (which is possible when there are 256 or fewer clusters in the text).
+This means that, for the cost of a small array of 32-bit integers, we can store the entire text using only one byte per grapheme cluster instead of a full 32-bit integer.
+For example, a Greek-language text will typically use the Greek alphabet, plus a few punctuation marks.
+Thus, if you have a text with a few thousand Greek letters, we can efficiently store the text as a small lookup table of around a hundred 32-bit integers and use one byte per "letter" in the text.
+This representation is around 4x more efficient than using the UTF32 representation to store each Unicode codepoint as a 32-bit integer, and it's about 2x more efficient than using UTF8 to store each non-ASCII codepoint as a multi-byte sequence.
+Different languages will have different efficiencies, but in general, text will be stored significantly more efficiently than UTF32 and somewhat more efficiently than UTF8.
+However, the big advantage of this approach is that we get the ability to do constant-time random access of grapheme clusters, while getting space efficiency that is almost always better than variable-width UTF8 encoding (which does not support fast random access of any kind).

 ## Syntax